timvideos/getting-started/Ideas.md

  * [Tasks in the gst-switch project](https://github.com/timvideos/getting-started/issues?labels=gst-switch).

 gst-switch project is intended to be a replacement of [DVswitch][DVswitch] based on [GStreamer][GStreamer].
-It aims to do interactive live mixing of incoming video streams, designed for the needs of conference recording.
+It aims to do interactive live mixing of incoming video streams, and is designed to meet the needs of conference recording.

 > DVswitch is a digital video mixer intended for interactive live mixing of
 > several incoming DV video streams.
 It was originally designed for the needs